pyconsk/2018.pycon.sk/README.rst

 Continuous Deployment
 ---------------------

-Anything committed to live branch will be automatically deployed on live server.
-Live branch have to contain only generated static site from build directory.
+Anything committed to master branch will be automatically deployed on live server.
+Live site contain only generated static site in ``build`` directory.

 Links